I. PURPOSE

 III.
 POLICY

-1. Written Requests: An employee may request access to his or her personnel file by written request to the HR Office.
+Any employee may view his or her own personnel file upon written request to Human Resources.

 Revised and approved by the Board of Visitors, September 7, 2002.